remotion-dev/remotion/packages/docs/docs/lambda/webhooks.md

 import { WebhookTest } from "../../components/lambda/webhook-test";

-When rendering on AWS Lambda, Remotion can send webhooks to notify you when the process terminates.
+When rendering on AWS Lambda, Remotion can send webhooks to notify you when the render ends, successfully or with failures.
 This page describes the webhook payloads and how to set up a webhook API endpoint.

-Refer to the CLI documentation to [learn how to launch a rendering process with webhooks enabled](/docs/lambda/rendermediaonlambda#wenhook).
+Refer to the `renderMediaOnLambda()` documentation to [learn how to trigger a render with webhooks enabled](/docs/lambda/rendermediaonlambda#webhook).

 ## Setup